 Machine Translation is NOT dependable

 While machine translation is still a part of the Airbnb interface for translating some content such user reviews, they realized very soon its utility is not great as expected.
 Given that machine translation is replete with errors and unintended meanings, renters preferred reading content in their second language with some difficulty or with no translation at all.
-That is why, for their multilingual customer support, they use both in-house and outsourced multilingual call centre, be it for Japanese call centre support, Spanish call centre support or Chinese call centre support.
+That is why, for their multilingual customer support, they use both in-house and outsourced multilingual call centre, be it for Japanese call center support, Spanish call center support or Chinese call center support.

 If you are contemplating multilingual customer support for your business,these are a few things you must keep in mind before you set up your multilingual call centre.

 Localized Marketing Campaigns

 Airbnb went way beyond just advertising in the local language and using a multilingual call center to establish itself in a new market.
 For a global startup like Airbnb, word of mouth publicity was crucial.
 It’s a common knowledge that one satisfied customer brings more such customers along with him.
 Airbnb came out with a referral scheme for travellers under which they were supposed to promote Airbnb and company on its part offered travel credits to both referrer and the recipient.